janmartchouk/dotfiles/Readme.md

 # personal dotfiles

 - .vimrc depends on Vundle.vim and YouCompleteMe
-- .zshrc and .p10k.zsh depend on oh-my-zsh and powerlevel10k
+- .zshrc and .p10k.zsh depend on oh-my-zsh, powerlevel10k and zsh-autocomplete